esper-io/dev-docs/docs/home/espercli.md

 ```

 :::tip
-You don't need to install setuptools separately since they are packaged along with the downloaded library
+You don't need to install `setuptools` separately since they are packaged along with the downloaded library
 :::

 ### Usage

-Before using espercli, you need to tell it about your Esper credentials.
+Before using `espercli`, you need to tell it about your Esper credentials.
 For this you will need `ENVIRONMENT NAME` and `API KEY` as generated in [Requirements](#requirements) section.
-The way to get started is to run the espercli configure command:
+The way to get started is to run the `espercli configure` command:
 ```sh
 $ espercli configure
 $ Environment name: foo